 We create jobs that help drive local economies and aim to attract, develop, engage and retain talent.
 Our culture promotes inclusion, innovation, equity, performance and growth.

-At James Hardie, we are setting ambitious goals as responsible stewards around reducing emissions, minimizing waste, and saving water.
+At James Hardie, we are setting ambitious goals as responsible stewards around helping to reduce emissions, minimising waste, and saving water.

-Our conviction is that every incident is preventable through changing behaviors.
+Our conviction is that every incident is preventable through changing behaviours.
 We address Zero Harm through a focus on safe people, safe spaces, and safe systems.

 At James Hardie, our efforts go beyond product creation; we continue to shape the building industry of the future.